aces/Loris/modules/consent/README.md

 ## Purpose

 The consent module is a 2-part module.
-It acts as a place where coordinators can filter through consent information from all of their participants, edit consent, and manage eConsent.
+It acts as a hub in which coordinators can filter through consent information from all of their participants, edit consent, and manage eConsent.
 The participant side of eConsent is also in this module, where participants can view and submit eConsent forms.

 ## Intended Users